open-mmlab/mmselfsup/docs/GETTING_STARTED.md

 ## Benchmarks

 We provide several standard benchmarks to evaluate representation learning.
+The config files or scripts for evaluation mentioned below are NOT recommended to be changed if you want to use this repo in your publications.
+We hope that all methods are under a fair comparison.

 ### VOC07 Linear SVM & Low-shot Linear SVM